 Organizations come up with a metadata model that enhances the asset discovery, usage, interoperability, and so on.
 Correct metadata application is sacrosanct to maintaining metadata-driven workflows and processes.
 To adhere to organization-wide metadata strategy and standards, you can use metadata schemas that help DAM users to align.
 Adobe Experience Manager allows easy and flexible methods to create, maintain, and apply metadata schemas.

 In Adobe Experience Manager Assets, schemas contain specific fields for specific information to be filled in.
 It also contains layout information to display metadata fields in a user-friendly way.
 Metadata properties include title, description, MIME types, tags, and more.
 You can use the Metadata Schema Forms editor to modify the existing schemas or add custom metadata schemas.

 To view and edit the properties page for an asset, follow these steps:

-- Click the View Properties icon from Quick Actions on the asset tile in card view.Alternatively, select an asset and then click the Properties icon from the toolbar.
+- Click the View Properties option from the quick actions on the asset tile in card view.Alternatively, select an asset and then click Properties from the toolbar.

 - You can edit the various editable metadata properties under the available tabs.
 However, you cannot modify the asset Type in the Basic tab of properties page.